-Investing in our common units and the debt securities involves risks.
+Investing in our common units, preferred units and debt securities involves risks.
 Limited partnerships are inherently different from corporations.
-You should carefully consider each of the risk factors described under "Risk Factors" beginning on page 1 of this prospectus and in the applicable prospectus supplement and in the documents incorporated herein and therein before you make an investment in our securities.
+You should carefully consider each of the risk factors described under "Risk Factors" beginning on page 4 of this prospectus and in the applicable prospectus supplement and in the documents incorporated by reference herein and therein before you make an investment in our securities.

-Our common units are traded on the New York Stock Exchange, or the NYSE, under the symbol "NGLS."
-The last reported sales price of our common units on the NYSE on April 16, 2015 was \$45.04 per common unit.
-We will provide information in the prospectus supplement for the trading market, if any, for any debt securities we may offer.
+Our common units are traded on the New York Stock Exchange (the "NYSE") under the symbol "NGLS."
+The last reported sales price of our common units on the NYSE on October 5, 2015 was \$32.48 per common unit.
+We will provide information in the prospectus supplement for the trading market, if any, for any preferred securities or debt securities we may offer.